Parts of a Book

 Epigraph

 An epigraph is a brief quote or passage that appears before the main content, offering readers a taste of the book’s themes or tone.
 Authors often select epigraphs to set a mood or inspire readers.
+To dive deeper into the role of an epigraph, check out our guide here.

 Preface

 The preface is where authors have the chance to share the story behind the story—why they wrote the book, what they hope to achieve, and any key insights that led to its creation.
 It’s a unique way for authors to connect with readers on a personal level.
+Read more about the purpose and style of prefaces here.

 Prologue

 Often found in fiction, the prologue sets up the main narrative by introducing characters, backstory, or events that provide context.
 A well-crafted prologue draws readers in, creating a bridge to the main story while igniting curiosity.
+For more on prologues, explore our article here.

 Keep in mind